Safe Routes to School E-News

 Local and state SRTS program news links

-Throughout 2010, the National Partnership has been working to develop a five-year strategic plan for the years 2011-2015.
+Throughout 2010, the Safe Routes Partnership has been working to develop a five-year strategic plan for the years 2011-2015.
 We are excited to share the final Strategic Plan that was adopted by our Steering Committee on November 3.
 A sincere thank you goes out to the nearly 1,000 people who were interviewed, completed a survey, attended our annual meeting and/or provided written comments on the draft strategic plan.
 With your help, we believe that we have successfully honed in on the most important goals, focus areas, objectives and tactics to ensure a strong and sustainable Safe Routes to School movement and a world in which children can safely walk and bicycle to school, and in daily life.
 We look forward to working with our partners to advance the Safe Routes to School movement through the implementation of our Strategic Plan in the coming years.
 We will have a graphically designed version of the Strategic Plan by the end of December, but we are pleased to share the final text now.

 2. New Bicycle and Pedestrian Curricula Tool Being Created